Kitura/KituraKit/README.md

 ```
 4. Install KituraKit by running the command: `pod install`

-5. As well as installing KituraKit the `pod install` also creates an Xcode workspace which contains all of your installed pods.
+5. As well as installing KituraKit, the `pod install` also creates an Xcode workspace which contains all of your installed pods.
 So you'll need to open the `.xcworkspace` file (not `.xcodeproj`) to have access to those pods.
 This is the default behaviour of [Cocoapods](https://guides.cocoapods.org/using/getting-started.html).

 ### SPM Installation